 - A final report on this template will be due within two months of the termination of the grant.
 Feedback from community partners will be sought as part of this reporting process.

 - Grantees will provide documentation and evaluation of the partnership, including community partner voice and feedback.
-Grantees may use a Partnership Assessment Tool of their own devising or one of those provided by the Office of Engagement Initiatives.
+Grantees may use a Partnership Assessment Tool of their own devising or one of those provided by the Einhorn Center.

 Potential uses of grant funds include: